Best Car Insurance Companies in Texas (May 2026)

 Consider coverage levels

 Liability-only insurance is typically cheaper than full coverage.
 If you lease or finance your car, your leasing company or lender will require you to have full-coverage car insurance.
-Minimum insurance requirements differ by state, but liability-only insurance could save you money if you own an older vehicle or don’t drive much.
-Research the different types of coverage to find what fits.
+Nearly 65% of Texas drivers own their cars free and clear, and those drivers could save by choosing a liability-only policy.

 Think about your driving habits